 For Rice Porridge

-- ¼ cup uncooked Japanese short-grain rice
+- ¼ cup uncooked Japanese short-grain white rice

 - 250 ml water (1 cup + 2 tsp)

-- kosher salt (Diamond Crystal; use half for table salt) (to taste)
+- Diamond Crystal kosher salt (to taste)

 Nanakusa (Seven herbs)